pawniemiec/mysql_with_data/README.md

 # MySQL with data
 MySQL with data

-## Requirements
+## Prerequisites
-It requires the following apps installed:
+`mysql_with_data` is dependent on the following libs and programs:
 - docker
 - docker-compose
 - make
 - mysql client

 ## Samle data
-All credit goes to
+All credit goes to:
 `Giuseppe Maxia`
 http://datacharmer.blogspot.com